-33.1 The qualifying practice session will take place on the day before the race from 14.00 to 15.00.

-The session will be run as follows:

-- a) From 14.00 to 14.20 (Q1) all cars will be permitted on the track and at the end of this period the slowest eight cars will be prohibited from taking any further part in the session. - Lap times achieved by the eighteen remaining cars will then be deleted. - b) From 14.27 to 14.42 (Q2) the eighteen remaining cars will be permitted on the track and at the end of this period the slowest eight cars will be prohibited from taking any further part in the session. - Lap times achieved by the ten remaining cars will then be deleted. - c) From 14.50 to 15.00 (Q3) the ten remaining cars will be permitted on the track.

-The above procedure is based upon a Championship entry of 26 cars.
-If 24 cars are entered seven will be excluded after Q1 and Q2 and if 22 cars are entered only six cars will be excluded after Q1 and Q2.

-- Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
+- The qualifying practice session will take place on the day before the race from 14.00 to 15.00.
+The session will be run as follows: - a) From 14.00 to 14.18 (Q1) all cars will be permitted on the track and at the end of this period the slowest eight cars will be prohibited from taking any further part in the session. - Lap times achieved by the eighteen remaining cars will then be deleted. - b) From 14.25 to 14.40 (Q2) the eighteen remaining cars will be permitted on the track and at the end of this period the slowest eight cars will be prohibited from taking any further part in the session. - Lap times achieved by the ten remaining cars will then be deleted. - c) From 14.48 to 15.00 (Q3) the ten remaining cars will be permitted on the track. - The above procedure is based upon a Championship entry of 26 cars.
+If 24 cars are entered seven will be excluded after Q1 and Q2 and if 22 cars are entered only six cars will be excluded after Q1 and Q2. - 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
 Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc fermé until the end of the session. - 33.3 At the end of qualifying practice the times achieved by each driver will be officially published.

-34) POST QUALIFYING PARC FERMÉ
+34) PRE-RACE PARC FERMÉ

-- 34.1 Every team must provide the FIA technical delegate with a suspension set-up sheet for both of their cars before each of them leaves the pit lane for the first time during the qualifying practice session. - Each car will be deemed to be in parc fermé from the time at which it leaves the pit lane for the first time during qualifying practice until the start of the race.
-Any car which fails to leave the pit lane during qualifying practice will be deemed to be in parc fermé at the end of Q1.
+- Every team must provide the FIA technical delegate with a suspension set-up sheet for both of their cars before each of them leaves the pit lane for the first time during P3. - Each car will be deemed to be in parc fermé from the time at which it leaves the pit lane for the first time during P3 until the start of the race.
+Any car which fails to leave the pit lane during P3 will be deemed to be in parc fermé at the end of P3.